-The chair fees will vary depending on where you are.
-In short, it is a commission that you pay (in short, an rake).
-The chair fees is collected by the dealer.
+The chair fee will vary depending on where you are.
+It is basically a commission you pay (in short, a rake).
+The chair fee is collected by the dealer.
 This is a practice for live poker only.
-Sometimes the chair fee is paid in advance.
-When a game is subject to a chair fees, the dealer will have to collect each player before dealing the cards.
-A player may refuse to pay the chair fees if there is no one on the waiting list.
-He will also be able to play to the button in poker games with blinds.
+Sometimes chair fees are paid in advance.
+When a game is subject to the chair fee, the dealer will collect from each player before dealing the cards.
+A player may refuse to pay the chair fee if there is no one on the waiting list.
+He may also play to the button in blind poker games.

-If there are several players on the waiting list, when the time comes to pay the chair fees, this fee must be paid by all players.
-If a new player comes to the table and the waiting list is empty, that player does not have to pay the chair fees.
-To pay his chair fees, cash is often prohibited.
-Instead, the chair fees will be paid in chips.
+If there are multiple players on the waiting list, when it comes time to pay the chair fee, it must be paid by all players.
+If a new player comes to the table and the waiting list is empty, that player does not have to pay the chair fee.
+Cash is often not allowed when paying the chair fee.
+Instead, the chair fee is paid in chips.
 You will use the chips you have in play for the current game.